 How do you know if your cat has worms?
 What are the symptoms of worms in cats?
 Do you look for worms in your cat’s stool and seek out other signs?
 Do you take stool samples to your veterinarian?

 Here is a list of general symptoms of worms in cats and what they mean:

-- Mucus or blood in the stool is one of the most common and apparent signs or worms in cats and dogs.
+- Mucus or blood in the stool is one of the most common signs or worms in cats and dogs.
 Usually, this is when cat owners first notice that something is not right.
 Though blood in feces can mean many things, it’s a good idea to visit a veterinarian before applying over-the-counter de-worming medicine, especially if you tried it already and it did not help.

 - A bloated abdomen is a typical symptom of roundworms, which are the most common parasite in cats.
 Do not assume that your cat is just fat.
 You can tell the difference, because in the case of worms, only the belly will be bloated.
 The rest of the cat’s body may be in a good condition or even skinny.